The Three Musketeers: Stage

 In 2003, a Dutch musical 3 Musketiers with a book by André Breedland and music & lyrics by Rob & Ferdi Bolland premiered, which went on to open in Germany (both the Dutch and German production starring Pia Douwes as Milady De Winter) and Hungary.

 Playwright Peter Raby, composer George Stiles and lyricist Paul Leigh have written another adaptation titled The 3 Musketeers, One Musical For All, originally produced by the now defunct American Musical Theatre of San Jose.

 In 2006, an adaptation by Ken Ludwig premiered at the Bristol Old Vic.
 In this version, d'Artagnan's sister Sabine, "the quintessential tomboy," poses as a young man and participates in her brother's adventures.

+In September 2016, a new French musical interpretation produced by Nicole and Gilbert Coullier, Roberto Ciurleo, Eléonore de Galard and NRJ Group entitled The Three Musketeers: One For All, All For One! toured until February 2017.
+Featuring contemporary music, it starred Canadian pop singer Olivier Dion as d'Artagnan, French pop singer and stage actor Damien Sargue as Aramis, French dancer and choreographer Brahim Zaibat as Athos (also part of the artistic direction), and French actor David Bàn as Porthos.

 In 2018, The Dukes performed an outdoor promenade production in Williamson Park, Lancaster, adapted by Hattie Naylor: in this version d'Artagnan was a young woman aspiring to be a musketeer.